 Instructions

-- Shred the zucchini using the large holes of a grater.
+- Shred the zucchini using the large holes of a grater or a food processor.

-- Spread zucchini shreds out on a towel and top with another towel.
-Gently press down to remove excess liquid.
+- Spread zucchini shreds out on a dish towel covered with paper towels.
+Roll up the dish towel and twist or press to remove excess liquid.
 Measure out 1 cup of shreds and set aside.

-- Combine flours, sugar, baking powder, baking soda, salt and cinnamon in a bowl.
+- Combine flour, sugar, baking powder, baking soda, salt, and cinnamon in a bowl.

 - Stir egg and yogurt into the dry mix.
 The batter will be stiff.

 - Add the zucchini shreds and stir to combine.
-As the zucchini is incorporated the batter will become softer, but will still be on the thick side.
+As the zucchini is incorporated, the batter will become softer but still be thick.

-- Fill muffins tins lined with paper liners or coated with cooking spray about ⅔ full.
-(If using paper liners, give them a spritz too!)
+- Fill muffin tin wells coated with cooking spray about ⅔ full.
+(If using paper liners, liberally spritz them too!)

 Notes